1977 South African Grand Prix: Practice sessions

+Race

 Start and first 21 laps

 James Hunt led off at the start, with Niki Lauda and local driver Jody Scheckter following him after Carlos Pace struggled.
 Tom Pryce lost ground at the start, leaving him 22nd, ahead only of Larry Perkins, although he quickly gained places, climbing to 16th by the end of lap six.
 On the same lap Ronnie Peterson dropped out while eighth, with a fuel pressure problem.
 The order at the front stayed put until lap seven when Lauda took the lead and was never passed again, with Scheckter taking second from Hunt 11 laps later.

 Lap 23 fatal incident

 On lap 22, the Shadow-Ford of Italian driver Renzo Zorzi, running 19th, pulled off to the left side of the main straight, just after the brow of a hill and a bridge over the track.
 He was again having problems with his fuel metering unit, and fuel was pumping directly onto the engine, which then caught fire.
 Zorzi did not immediately get out of his car as he could not disconnect the oxygen pipe from his helmet.

 The situation caused two marshals from the pit wall on the opposite side of the track to intervene.
 The first marshal to cross the track was a 25-year-old panel beater named William (Bill).
 The second was 19-year-old Frederik "Frikkie" Jansen van Vuuren, who was carrying a 40 lb fire extinguisher.
 George Witt, the chief pit marshal for the race, said that the policy of the circuit was that in case of fire, two marshals must attend and a further two act as back-up in case the first pair's extinguishers were not effective enough.
 Witt also recalled that both marshals crossed the track without prior permission.
 The former narrowly made it across the track, but the latter did not.
 As the two men started to run across the track, the cars driven by Hans-Joachim Stuck (12th) and Tom Pryce (13th) came over the brow of a rise in the track.